AHCoder/galaxy-integration-ps2/README.md

 1. Open your installation folder after connecting the plugin and your games are added
 2. A file named "game_times.json" should now be there
 3. Open the file, find the name of the game you want to edit and change the field time_played to what you want (in minutes)

+Note:
+The plugin tracks the PCSX2 process that is launched when you click on "play", so only launch your roms from within Galaxy.
+Starting a game and then choosing another rom from within PCSX2 itself will continue tracking game time for the first game.